splunk/addonfactory-ucc-generator/docs/custom_search_commands.md

 Custom search commands are user-defined [SPL](https://docs.splunk.com/Splexicon:SPL) (Splunk Search Processing Language) commands that enable users to add custom functionality to their Splunk searches.

-There are two versions of implementing custom search commands:

-- Version 1: This uses the InterSplunk module and has been deprecated.
-(It is not recommended to use the Version 1 protocol.)
-- Version 2: Introduced in Splunk 6.3.0, this version is faster, more scalable, and has replaced Version 1.

 ## Generation of custom search command